Your Credit Score

 Many projects require building regulations approval, including changing electrics near a bath or shower, replacing doors and windows, or replacing fuse boxes.

 A simple way to avoid applying for this approval yourself is to use a builder or tradesman who is registered with the Competent Person Scheme.
-This allows your builder to self-certify their work, without the the need to apply separately for buildings regulations approval.
+This allows your builder to self-certify their work, without the the need to apply separately for building regulations approval.

 It’s worth getting a quote from at least three different builders before starting work.
 This way, you’ll have an acceptable sample size to compare prices.